aishaAboalatta/solution-challenge-Eye/README.md

 - Git the project repository.
 - Open it on VS Code or Android Studio.
-- Run the main.dart on Android Device or Emulator.
+- Run the eye/lib/main.dart on Android Device or Emulator.